 This year's scholars

-This year we have eight outstanding scholars studying and serving not only in Oxford but also in Edinburgh and Bath.
+This year we have eleven outstanding scholars studying and serving in and around Oxford and Bath Universities.

 Rachael Chan